-State Gambling Revenue
+State Gambling Reports

 Gambling revenues are a small share of state budgets.
 Yet they are a steady revenue stream that can be easier to expand than taxes, this former New York Lottery Director writes.
 In this guest essay, he analyzes resulting issues, including the role of the federal government as the Internet and new gaming technologies make state borders less relevant.

 Jeff Perlee, October 2009

 State and local gambling revenues dropped 2.8 percent in 2009, according to preliminary data in this report.
 The drop is the first in at least three decades.
 In the past year, at least 25 stateshave considered expanding gambling operations.

 Lucy Dadayan and Robert B. Ward, September 21, 2009

 Presentation to the New Hampshire Gaming Study Commission, Robert B. Ward, October 6, 2009

 Presentation to Stop Predatory Gambling, Lucy Dadayan, November 9, 2009

 For more than two decades, states saw lotteries and casinos as a bonanza of new dollars for education and other programs.
 Gambling revenue is now at an all-time high, but growth is slowing due to objections about social impacts and broader economic trends.
 And the report shows that states vary widely in their reliance on gambling revenues.

 Lucy Dadayan, Nino Giguashvili, and Robert B. Ward, June 19, 2008